Britt Cross, Vice President, Director of Insurance and Annuities

 Paying for Long-Term Care

-Consider the below options and work with your financial advisor to create a plan for covering expenses.
+Consider the below options and work with your financial professional to create a plan for covering expenses.

 - Medicare: Does not cover help with personal care, such as bathing, getting dressed or ongoing care.
 It offers limited coverage in short-term situations for nursing facilities or home healthcare when medically necessary.
 Medicare is not a resource for long-term care needs but may help with rehabilitation in a facility after an illness.